QuickBooks Credit Card Processing: Reviewing Intuit’s Merchant Services

 |Card – Keyed||3.4% + 25¢|

-Intuit also uses a flat rate payment structure, which blends the interchange rate with the processor’s markup.
-This makes the rate easier to understand.
+Intuit uses a flat rate payment structure, which blends the interchange rate with the processor’s markup.
+This makes your merchant statements easier to understand.
 Rather than having to calculate the interchange + markup, you end up with one flat rate.

 But the advantages end there.
 When compared with other payment processors, Intuit merchant services are far from being the most cost-effective option.
 The minimum per-transaction rate is 2.4% and that only applies to swiped cards.
 Many businesses have to key in card payments from time to time, so that rate is bound to go up.